-The number of high-impact or massive cybersecurity incidents in the automotive industry has doubled from 2022 to 2023.
-The number of high-impact or massive cybersecurity incidents in the automotive industry has doubled from 2022 to 2023Cybersecurity, and insiders expect this growth to continue as more and more consumers engage with the electric vehicle (EV) grid.
+Cybersecurity incidents in the automotive industry rose 225 percent from 2018 to 20211, and insiders expect this growth to continue as more and more consumers engage with the electric vehicle (EV) grid.
 Due to the incentives provided by the Bipartisan Infrastructure Law, EVs will likely constitute half of all new vehicles sold by 2030 in the United States.
 While the automotive industry has already increased production of EVs to meet these goals, this is only one part of the equation.
 The infrastructure supporting EVs and their network of charging stations are in dire need of upgrading to maintain adequate cybersecurity and privacy safeguards, particularly as the use of these systems is poised to expand rapidly.

-A BRIEF REVIEW OF TECHNOLOGIES USED BY EVs
+A BRIEF REVIEW OF TECHNOLOGIES USED BY EVS